vidarkongsli/azure-scheduler-demo/BlogArticle/Windows Azure Scheduler Part 3.md

   }
 }
 ```
-The most useful scenario for this, is to update the <code>$job</code> object that we got by calling <code>get-azureschedulerequest</code>, and send it back to using our new <code>update-azureschedulerrequest</code> function.
+The most useful scenario for this is to update the <code>$job</code> object that we got by calling <code>get-azureschedulerequest</code>, and send it back to using our new <code>update-azureschedulerrequest</code> function.
 But before we do that, we need to remove some items from the object that are [not allowed in an update request](http://msdn.microsoft.com/en-us/library/windowsazure/dn528934.aspx):
 ```powershell
 $job.recurrence.interval=2
 $job.PSObject.Properties.Remove('state') #Remove .state